jojeda517/Seguridad-Frontend/README.md

 ## Contact

-For more information or inquiries, you can contact me via email: [your-email@domain.com](mailto:jojeda5171@uta.edu.ec).
+For more information or inquiries, you can contact me via email: jojeda5171@uta.edu.ec](mailto:jojeda5171@uta.edu.ec).

 ---

-Thank you for using the file management system of the Technical University of Ambato!
+Thank you for using Web application to store and manage files!